JerAguilon/Junior-Design-Smart-Lock/docs/api_docs.md

 ### /api/v1/locks/{lockId}/passwords
 ---
 ##### ***GET***
-**Description:** Gets metadata about a user's passwords.
+**Description:** Gets metadata about a lock's passwords.
 Passwords are passed as arguments to change the status or sensitive metadata of a lock.
 In addition, the user needs to own the lock as well

 **Parameters**